-I am a climate scientist in the University of Washington Department of Atmospheric Sciences studying the physical mechanisms of climate variability and change, specifically large-scale atmospheric circulation dynamics and atmosphere-ocean coupling.
-I believe that a better understanding of the physical processes controling the spatial and temporal evolution of climate change and its impacts will help us prepare for the future.
+I am a climate scientist in the University of Washington Department of Atmospheric Sciences studying the physical basis of climate variability and climate change, specifically the mechanisms governing the large-scale circulation of the atmosphere and ocean.
+By understanding the physical processes controlling the spatial and temporal evolution of climate, I aim to improve our ability to predict climate change and its impacts, so that society can better prepare for the future.

 I am currently focused on understanding the role of the ocean circulation in climate variability on long time scales.
-I have previously worked on planetary-scale atmospheric circulation anomalies, their role in the hydrological cycle, and their response to climate change.
-I am also interested in the mechanistic controls on the global ocean overturning circulation, and the role of ocean overturning changes in past climate change.
-My background is in physics and I am broadly interested in understanding the complex interactions between the many elements of the climate system: the atmosphere, the ocean, the cryosphere, and the land surface.
+I also work on the large-scale atmospheric circulation, its role in the hydrological cycle, and its response to climate change.
+I am also interested in the mechanistic controls on the global ocean overturning circulation and the role of ocean overturning changes in past climate change.
+My background is in physics and I am broadly interested in understanding the complex interactions between the elements of the Earth system: the atmosphere, the ocean, the cryosphere, and the land surface.
 For more on my research, see the research and publications tabs.

 My passion for earth science is part of a broader interest in exploring, learning about, and educating about the earth.
 I bring this together on my blog.
 I also like to document beautiful landscapes from around the world with my photography.